A Poisson allocation of optimal tail: Introduction

 \end{theorem}

+The proof of Theorem~\ref{main} is constructive.
+The allocation rule presented here is built upon a generalization of the algorithm due to Ajtai, Koml\'os and Tusn\'ady \cite{AKT} and employs a local variant of the stable marriage allocation introduced by Hoffman, Holroyd and Peres \cite{HHP}, based on the ``stable marriage'' algorithm of Gale and Shapley.

-From now on, {\it we always assume that} $d\geq 3$.
-Consider Poisson point process of intensity 1 in $\R^d$.
-An allocation rule is, informally, a rule to partition the space into finite pieces, each of equal measure, and to give a bijection between the Poisson points and the pieces, in such a way that the partition is (deterministically) determined only by the point configuration, and the rule is {\it equivariant}.
-That is, for any configuration point $\xi$, for any $\epsilon>0$ there is an $R(\epsilon)$ such that with probability at least $1-\epsilon$ a cell of $\xi$ can be determined by looking at the configuration points in the $R(\epsilon)$-neighborhood of $\xi$, and this cell has Hausdorff distance at most $\epsilon$ from the cell assigned to $\xi$ by the allocation rule.
-This latter property is the requirement of {\it measurabilty} of the allocation rule.
-Even more informally, in the allocation problem we want to divide land to a set of farmers scattered in space, and in such a way that each farmer can determine his own land up to a small error, by looking around a big enough neighborhood, and this rule is the same for everybody.
-One wants to find an allocation rule where the maximal distance a farmer has to walk (fly) to arrive to any point of his land is minimal.
+Informally, in this allocation problem, we want to divide land between a set of farmers randomly scattered in space, and in such a way that each farmer knows the rule to determine his own land up to a small error, by looking at the locations of other farmers in a big enough neighborhood.
+This rule has to be the same for everybody.
+We want to find an allocation rule where the maximal distance a farmer has to walk (fly) between any two points of his land is minimal.
 That is, we want the tail

-decay as fast in $R$ as possible, where $\psi (0)$ denotes the cell of $0$ (conditioned on having a configuration point in $0$).
+to decay as fast in $R$ as possible, where $\psi_\omega(0)$ denotes the cell of $0$ (conditioned on having a center in $0$).